PiotrIT2015/service-ww-p/README.md

 * [Technologies](#technologies)

 ## General info
 An example of DBMS' usage.
+This service was deployed for shopping uses.

 ## Technologies
 Project is created with: